Sikhye

-It is also a popular beverage in South Korea, often found in the beverage sections of convenience stores.

-Preparations
+Preparation

 Sikhye is made by pouring malt water onto cooked rice.
 The malt water steeps in the rice at typically 62 degrees Celsius until grains of rice appear on the surface.
-The liquid is then carefully poured out, leaving the rougher parts, and boiled until it gets sweet enough (no sugar is added to this drink).
+The liquid is filtered and boiled until it gets sweet enough (no sugar is added to this drink).

 In South Korea and in overseas Korean grocery stores, sikhye is readily available in cans or plastic bottles.
 One of the largest South Korean producers of sikhye is the Vilac company of Busan.
 Most canned sikhye typically have a residue of cooked rice at the bottom.
 Homemade sikhye is often served after a meal in a Korean restaurant.

+The method of making sikhye is to first measure the malt properly, put the skin in warm water, wash it, strain it through a fine sieve, and then let the water settle.
+Grow it in the ground and water it occasionally.

 Regional variations

 There are several regional variations of sikhye.
 These include Andong sikhye and yeonyeop sikhye or yeonyeopju, a variety of sikhye made in Gangwon province.
 Andong sikhye differs in that it includes radishes, carrots, and powdered red pepper.
 Also, it is fermented for several days as opposed to being boiled.
 The crunchy texture of the radish is kept despite the longer fermentation process; a soft texture would indicate an inferior product.
 Whereas the sweet canned or restaurant sikhye is enjoyed as a dessert beverage, Andong sikhye is appreciated as a digestive aid, containing lactobacillus.